John Henry Maunder: Critical opinion

-In the 1955 edition of the Oxford Companion to Music Percy Scholes damns him with faint praise, writing that his ‘seemingly inexhaustible cantatas, Penitence, Pardon and Peace, and From Olivet to Calvary long enjoyed popularity, and still aid the devotions of undemanding congregations in less sophisticated areas.’
+Percy Scholes damnned him with faint praise, writing that his 'seemingly inexhaustible cantatas, Penitence, Pardon and Peace, and From Olivet to Calvary long enjoyed popularity, and still aid the devotions of undemanding congregations in less sophisticated areas.'
 In 1966, Basil Ramsey wrote in the Musical Times of the LP recording of Olivet to Calvary by Barry Rose and the Guildford Cathedral Choir: "Here is a perplexing problem.
 Does this work warrant the preparation that has resulted in such an irresistible performance?
 Sweeping transformations can be made to music, however questionable its worth; and even poor words take on a superior air in such circumstances.
 The delusion will work for some and not others."
 According to Robert Young, author of The Anthem in England and America (1970), Maunder's music was probably more esteemed by volunteer church choir singers than his peers.

-Phillip Tolley, in the website of British Choirs on the Net, writes: Olivet to Calvary ‘is a fine example of music written for the late Victorian/early Edwardian Anglican church.
-Considered by some to be over sentimental by modern tastes, it contains a sincerity and dedication which, despite being a definite product of its time, has carried the piece through to the modern era.
-Its popularity is in part due to its simplicity, needing only organ, choir, bass and tenor soloists (some editions include Soprano solo for the final aria), it is a work which can be performed by the smallest choirs.
-Described as a sacred cantata, Olivet to Calvary recalls the scenes which mark the last few days of Christ's passion.
-Part 1 starts with Christ's jubilant journey to Jerusalem and ends with the scene on the Mount of Olives.
-Part 2 begins with the Feast of Passover with Christ's commandment to his disciples to 'Love one Another' and ends with the Crucifixion at Calvary.
-It is interspersed with congregational hymns which reflect on the scenes.

-‘While a slight and somewhat outdated work, Olivet to Calvary, like Stainer's more substantial Crucifixion, rewards sincere performance.’
+Phillip Tolley, in the website of British Choirs on the Net, wrote: